Re: [whatwg] Zip archives as first-class citizens

 2007-02-07 Thread Nicholas Shanks

-On concern that we would be 'wasting' such a short element name for such an esoteric usage, why not call it mark instead? - Nicholas. smime.p7s Description: S/MIME cryptographic signature
+On concern that we would be 'wasting' such a short element name for such an esoteric usage, why not call it instead? - Nicholas. smime.p7s Description: S/MIME cryptographic signature

-Re: [whatwg] contenteditable, em and strong
+Re: [whatwg] contenteditable, and

 2007-01-10 Thread Nicholas Shanks